shoppingflux/php-feed-generator/readme.md

 # Feed Generator

 This library aims to simplify compliant feed generation for ShoppingFeed services.
+If we want to unpack this statement :
+- a *feed* is a file that contains products (a collection of references, descriptions, prices, quantities, image links etc.)
+- a *compliant feed* is, by default, an XML file that is compliant with [the rules defined here](https://github.com/shoppingflux/feed-xml/blob/develop/feed.xsd) (for an example of what such a file might look like, [you can check this example](https://github.com/shoppingflux/feed-xml/blob/develop/examples/minimal.xml)); I say by default, because we can have other formats, but more on that later
+- you can find out more about the *ShoppingFeed services* [on our website](https://www.shopping-feed.com/)

 It allows you to format, filter, map & validate your products using a series of methods defined in this library.
-Once all this is done, a file is generated and it is *this* file that will be used by ShoppingFeed to import all your products so that they can be dispatched to the different marketplaces.
+Once all this is done, the generator outputs a file: it is *this* file that will be used by the ShoppingFeed solution to import all your products so that they can be dispatched to the different marketplaces.

 When should you use this feed generator ?
 - if you are considering using the [ShoppingFeed solution](https://www.shopping-feed.com/)